DRB LasGidi: DRB LasGidi/Creative Elevation

 In 2011, as the team expanded, a decision was made to include Phlowz, Stan, Woodsy and Uzee as part of TeamDRB.
 Later that year, the team divided into Afro-beats vs UK.
 TZ, FreshL and BOJ were now DRB LasGidi (Afro-beats) while the rest were now Creative Elevation (CE) founded by Phlowz and Tobenna.
 Collectively, the movement is known as CEDRB, with their close friends Joey, Jerry, Ik, Ausboss and KC moving in with the group.

 DRB LasGidi focused on the African market.
 Tenny Karim (known as TK) became their manager, working with BOJ, FreshL and TZ.
 He had connections in the industry.
 Their first release was one of BOJ's 2008 vocals that they repolished, becoming "Gra Gra".
 Fresh L was up next with "Bring Out The Rose" dropping in October, featuring TeeZee and produced by Adey.
 This was a "banger" according to DJ's and was played in clubs and on radio.
 TeeZee released his own track, "Swagga Mi Gbono" featuring BOJ, produced by K-Logic.
 This was also a club hit and got radio play.
 Old fans were excited about this new force, and DRB LasGidi generated a lot more supporters between July and December 2011.
-In Christmas of that year, BOJ and TeeZee made a trip to Lagos, and Fresh L stayed in London to work on some music, hoping to gain inspiration.
+At Christmas that year, BOJ and TeeZee travelled to Lagos, while Fresh L stayed in London to work on music, hoping to find inspiration..

-2012, LXIX was made and released 3 days before DRBs first single "Toyin", which was produced by DJ Caise.
-This track was a hit with about 25,000 downloads in the first month and over 20,000 plays on blogs.
-FJ Ayodeji joined DRB LasGidi as their assistant manager and handled the finance from tours and bookings, Papi YT became creative director and Ola (Bado) gave fashion inspiration and was a major advisor.
-He and his team, MV (Jimmy & Anthony), are closely affiliated to DRB.
-Wunmi Bakare handles public relations.
-She also works for one of Nigeria's biggest female artists, Tiwa Savage.
-The music video for "Toyin" was released during the summer of 2012 with DRB's 2nd single due to be released.
+In 2012, "LXIX" was made and released three days before DRB's first single, "Toyin", which was produced by DJ Caise.
+The track was a hit, with about 25,000 downloads in the first month and over 20,000 plays on blogs.
+FJ Ayodeji joined DRB LasGidi as their assistant manager and handled the finance from tours and bookings, Papi YT became the creative director, while Ola (Bado) provided fashion inspiration and was a major advisor.
+He and his team, MV (Jimmy and Anthony), are closely affiliated with DRB.
+Wunmi Bakare handles public relations and also works for one of Nigeria's biggest female artists, Tiwa Savage.
+The music video for "Toyin" was released during the summer of 2012, when DRB's second single was due for release.